Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Introduction

-The recent popularisation of LLM has resulted in a significant impact within higher education.
-Some authors have gone as far as comparing LLM services, e.g.\ ChatGPT, Google's Gemini and Anthropic's Claude, to the advent of the calculator in mathematics departments~\cite{nelson2024other}.
-The use of LLM servies among student populations is significant.
-Von Garrel and Mayer~\cite{von2023artificial} presented data on the use of generative AI within a large study of German university students ($n=6311$) from 395 universities.
-Almost two-thirds (63.4\%) of such students stated that they have used AI-based tools for their studies.
-The greatest reported usage of AI tools was for clarifying and explaining subject content (56.3\%).
-Other usages were in the development of research and literature studies (with 28.6\%), translations (26.6\%), text analysis and generation (24.8\%), and problem-solving and decision-making (22.1\%).
-When evaluating a potential AI tool for use in their studies, the students reported that error prevention (e.g.\ hallucinations\footnote{An \emph{hallucination} refers to instances where a generative artificial intelligence model produces content that is incorrect, fabricated, or nonsensical, despite appearing plausible or convincing.}), the scientificity of responses, and the ability to reason were highly regarded.
-Table~\ref{tab:pref-vonmayer} reproduces these preferences.
+The rapid popularisation of LLMs has had a marked impact on higher education.
+Some authors explicitly compare tools such as ChatGPT, Google's Gemini, and Anthropic’s Claude to the introduction of calculators in mathematics education~\cite{nelson2024other}.
+Usage data indicates that generative AI is already embedded in students' study practices.
+Von Garrel and Mayer~\cite{von2023artificial} report on a large-scale survey of German university students ($n=6311$) across 395 institutions: 63.4\% indicated that they had used AI-based tools for their studies.
+The most common use case was clarifying and explaining subject content (56.3\%).
+Other reported uses included developing research and literature studies (28.6\%), translations (26.6\%), text analysis and generation (24.8\%), and problem-solving and decision-making (22.1\%).
+When evaluating AI tools, students prioritised error prevention (e.g.\ mitigation of hallucinations\footnote{A \emph{hallucination} refers to instances where a generative artificial intelligence model produces content that is incorrect, fabricated, or nonsensical, despite appearing plausible or convincing.}), the perceived scientific quality of responses, and the tool's ability to reason.
+Table~\ref{tab:pref-vonmayer} summarises these preferences.

-In this study, we focus specifically on the area of cyber security, which has received little attention to date in the education literature in relation to LLM misuse.
-Cyber security professionals operate in environments where incompetence can have severe repercussions, including data breaches, financial loss and, in the most serious of circumstances, threats to national security.
-The exploitation of LLMs to obtain degrees without genuine competency increases the risk of unqualified individuals entering the workforce.
-The integrity of assessments in cyber security programs is a key factor in ensuring that graduates possess the commensurate knowledge to perform effectively in their roles.
+In this paper, we focus specifically on cyber security, which has received relatively little attention in the education literature with respect to LLM misuse.
+Cyber security professionals operate in environments where incompetence can lead to serious consequences, including data breaches, financial loss, and, in the most sensitive domains, threats to national security.
+If LLMs are exploited to obtain degrees without the genuine acquisition of knowledge and skills, unqualified individuals may enter the workforce under the guise of accredited competence.
+The integrity of assessments in cyber security programs is therefore central to ensuring that graduates possess the theoretical understanding and practical capabilities required for safe practice.
+Our analysis is motivated by this risk: we examine how the structure and composition of assessments in a certified M.Sc.\ cyber security program create opportunities for LLM misuse, and how this risk can be quantified at module and program level.